KazChe/modus-intelligent-api/WASM101.md

 # WebAssembly 101

 Here was/is/still is my high level understanding of WebAssembly when I started to look into it in more details:
-It takes your program in a language that supports for WebAssembply (wasm) and takes it to that very intermediary step for it to be compiled to what is very close in resemblance to the machine code (binary) executable.
+It takes your program in a language that supports for WebAssembly (wasm) and takes it to that very intermediary step for it to be compiled to what is very close in resemblance to the machine code (binary) executable.

 According to Mozilla Developer Network (MDN):